target/goalert/web/src/app/documentation/IntegrationKeys.md

    - Key Name: Enter a name for the key.
    - Key Type: Prometheus Alertmanager
    - Click Add Key.
-Copy the generated URL and keep it handy, as you'll need it in a future step.
+Copy the generated URL and keep it handy, as you'll need it for the next step.

 2. In Prometheus Alertmanager, enable a webhook by adding a webhook receiver in the alertmanager configuration file: